tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 To contact the OSMF to get a licence for one of these uses, email legal@osmfoundation.org with subject "Trademark Use Request" and the information requested below in the relevant section.

 When you use OSM's marks under a trademark licence, you need to comply with the terms of that licence as well as with this trademark policy.
-If a term in another licence is inconsistent with this policy, you must follow the terms of that licenc3e.
+If a term in another licence is inconsistent with this policy, you must follow the terms of that licence.

 ### 4.1.
 Domain names
 You need a trademark licence to register or use a domain name that contains an OSM mark.
 Please don’t register a domain that looks or sounds similar to an OSM mark, or includes a misspelled OSM mark, as that can confuse OSM users.